nsidc/usaon-vta-docs/glossary.md

 * `Name`: Unique name of survey
 * `Description`
-* `Type`: Surveys could be requesting information about the current state or desired state of `response subjects`.
+* `Type`: Surveys could be requesting information about the current state or desired state of `response objects`.
 For "desired state" surveys, we wouldn't be interested in `gaps`. (_TODO_: This concept needs to be refined in the future.)